 How to Convert a Tide PDF Bank Statement to CSV or Excel

 Tide gives you PDF statements for your business account.
-Here's how to convert them into clean, structured CSV or Excel data — for free, in under a minute.
+Here's how to convert them into clean, structured CSV or Excel data — for free, in a few seconds.

 Why Tide PDF Statements Need Converting